Vision to Geometry: 3D Spatial Memory for Sequential Embodied MLLM Reasoning and Exploration: Conclusion

 \section{Conclusion}

-We introduced \textbf{SEER-Bench} to rigorously and comprehensively evaluate embodied agents on sequential, feasibility-aware tasks.
-To address these challenges, we proposed \textbf{3DSPMR}, an approach that augments MLLMs with a unified 3D spatial memory integrating explicit geometric FoV coverage.
+We propose 3DSPMR, an approach that augments MLLMs with a unified 3D spatial memory integrating explicit geometric FoV coverage, to address challenges in sequential embodies tasks.
 This geometric grounding effectively enhances spatial reasoning and optimizes exploration efficiency.
+Furthermore, we introduce SEER-Bench, a rigorous framework to comprehensively evaluate embodied agents on sequential, feasibility-aware tasks.
 Experiments demonstrate that 3DSPMR achieves state-of-the-art performance in sequential embodied tasks, delivering superior correctness and efficiency.
 Future work will focus on extending this approach to dynamic environments and facilitating sim-to-real transfer.